 I walked into The Emperor’s New Groove expecting another formulaic Disney movie.
-I came out dumbfounded, and more than satisfied.
+I came out giddy with joy.

 For all of the craftsmanship of this year’s smash family movie Chicken Run, The Emperor’s New Groove is ten times funnier and more creative.
 It’s one of the year’s… uh… the year’s best… NO!
 I can’t make myself say it!
 It’s a Disney movie!
 Aren’t Disney movies just predictable, made-for-marketing, and drenched in sentiment?